(Jan. 22, 2013) I “went postal,” but it was the United States Postal Service that created the casualties.

 PROTECT YOURSELF

 Like most of us, my aunt never dreamed she would be in this situation.
-As a result, she left herself totally vulnerable, and at the moment when she was least capable of "informed consent," she unknowingly signed away many of her rights (although not nearly as many as were violated)
+As a result, she left herself totally vulnerable, and at the moment when she was least capable of "informed consent," she unknowingly signed away many of her rights (although not nearly as many as were violated).

 My boyfriend, my 92-year-old mother and I had also taken no measures to ensure that a person of our choosing would make decisions for us if and when we became unable to do so.
 But when we witnessed what happened to my aunt, we got busy.
 Each of us now has a signed durable power of attorney, in which we designate someone we trust to handle our affairs should we become physically or mentally incapacitated.
 We have also each signed a health care directive, which specifies our end-of-life wishes, and names the person we choose to oversee our care.